bitmax-exchange/bitmax-pro-api/source/includes/_rest_pub_ticker.md

 }
 ```

+**HTTP Request**

+`GET api/pro/ticker`

 You can get summary statistics of one or multiple symbols with this API.

-#### URL

-`GET api/pro/ticker`

 #### Request Parameters